rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

     4. exocompute - Provides snapshot indexing, file recovery, storage tiering, and application-consistent      protection of Azure objects.
     5. sql_db_protection - Provides centralized database backup management and recovery in an Azure SQL      Database deployment.
     6. sql_mi_protection - Provides centralized database backup management and recovery for an Azure SQL      Managed Instance deployment.
+  ~> Note: Even though the resource_group_name and the resource_group_region fields are marked as optional you should always specify them.
+They are marked as optional to simplify the migration of existing Terraform configurations.
+If omitted, RSC will generate a unique resource group name but it will not create the actual resource group.
+Until the resource group is created, the RSC feature depending on the resource group will not function as expected.
   -> Note: As of now, sql_db_protection and sql_mi_protection does not support specifying an Azure    resource group.
 ---